Skip to main content

 The Amazon Delivery teams have pioneered breakthroughs in operations research and machine learning as they seek to reduce our carbon impact, all without compromising speed.

 The work that the Amazon Delivery teams are doing has real results.
 By the end of 2024, Amazon had reduced carbon emissions per shipped unit by approximately one-third since 2019.
 The teams’ efforts contributed to this achievement.
-And there's a broader positive impact: The teams say their modeling offers a repeatable model for any company looking to decarbonize its logistics.

 “We’ve spent years working to make Amazon deliveries more sustainable,” said Julian Pachon, global science director and chief scientist for Amazon Delivery.
 “Our team of scientists, who genuinely care about the outcome, are creating impact beyond simply building routes—we’re proving that a delivery network this large can run on clean energy.
 And if what we learn helps the rest of the industry, that’s a huge win for the planet.”